lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 We start by creating a principal components model that has the same number of components as there are variables in the data.
 This allows us to inspect the component's eigenvalues and make decisions about which to extract.

-* Note, this is different than actual *factor* analysis where you *must* extract fewer factors than variables (e.g., extracting 18 [an arbitray number] instead of 25).
+* Note, this is different than actual *factor* analysis where you *must* extract fewer factors than variables (e.g., extracting 18 [an arbitrary number] instead of 25).

 ```r